 Window units?
 How about “no,” period!
 We may be talking about a type of air conditioning system that is not reliant upon air ducts in order to distribute conditioned air throughout a house, but we are definitely not talking about window units.
 Those noisy, inefficient systems may do in a pinch if you need to cool, say, a studio apartment or a single dorm room.
 A whole house, on the other hand, demands a whole-house air conditioning system!

-A ductless mini split is just that.
+A ductless mini-split is just that.
 Whereas a split central system features a single outdoor unit and a single indoor unit/air handler, ductless AC systems feature a single outdoor unit and multiple indoor units, typically mounted right on the walls in the home.
-These units connect to the outdoor unit via a conduit containing power, refrigerant, and any necessary drainage lines.
+These units connect to the outdoor unit via a conduit containing the power, refrigerant, and any necessary drainage lines.

-Each blower unit contains its own evaporator coil, allowing it them to remove heat from the areas in the home in which they are installed.
+Each blower unit contains its own evaporator coil, allowing it to remove heat from the areas in the home in which it is installed.
 Each unit is also controlled by its own thermostat.
 These features, along with the complete removal of ductwork from the equation, add up to save you money in a few different ways.

 - No energy wasted due to air leaks in ductwork.

 - No need to maintain a single temperature throughout the entire house.

 - No need to force air along long stretches of ductwork to supply the farthest reaches of your home.